yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`FIT_HASH_ALG`
       Specifies the hash algorithm used in creating the FIT Image.
 For e.g. sha256.

+   :term:`FIT_KERNEL_COMP_ALG`
+      Compression algorithm to use for the kernel image inside the FIT Image.
+      At present, the only supported values are "gzip" (default) or "none" If you set this variable to anything other than "none" you may also need to set :term:`FIT_KERNEL_COMP_ALG_EXTENSION`.

+   :term:`FIT_KERNEL_COMP_ALG_EXTENSION`
+      File extension corresponding to :term:`FIT_KERNEL_COMP_ALG`.
+The default value is ".gz".

    :term:`FIT_KEY_GENRSA_ARGS`
       Arguments to openssl genrsa for generating RSA private key for signing fitImage.
 The default value is "-F4". i.e. the public exponent 65537 to